The performance of Teradata is somewhat dependent on its comparison operators.

 Teradata stores column-level statistics, which can be used for substrings of a column despite the inability to collect statistics at a finer granularity.
 Teradata 14.10 offers expanded capabilities for utilizing available statistics compared to previous versions.

 Revamped Text:Here is an instance of an enhanced text:

-Imagine a SQL statement with a WHERE condition on a specified column.
-Let’s assume a code stored in a character column named “ORIGIN_CD,” and we would like to retrieve all rows where the column starts with an ‘A.’
+Consider a SQL query featuring a WHERE clause targeting a designated column.
+Supposing a code is stored in a character column titled “ORIGIN_CD,” our objective is to gather all entries where the column commences with the letter ‘A.’

 SELECT * FROM <TABLE> WHERE ORIGIN_CD LIKE ‘A%’;